Fooling the voice recognition on Amazon Echo and Google Home

 What our results mean

 I'm not suggesting you toss your Amazon Echo or Google Home in the trash to preserve your security and avoid erroneous purchases.
-Someone still has to be within shouting range of these speakers to find out your info, so you only need to worry about the people inside your house.
+Someone still has to be within shouting range of these speakers to get access to your stuff, so you only need to worry about the people inside your house.
 With that in mind, you might want to take a couple of precautions if you have a big family or a lot of roommates.

 If you're not worried about your personal info, but don't want your kids doing an impression of you and making purchases, both assistants let you turn off voice purchasing while keeping your the rest of your personalized results intact.